-- respond quickly and praise the reporter - listen to and reassure the receiver - reaffirm, boost or repair their self-esteem - demonstrate our support by taking the matter seriously - negate what has been said or threatened - report the incident to the Headteacher and/or senior leader - create a network of support by informing friends of the receiver, child's parents/carers and class teacher(s)

-- teach or suggest ways the receiver might assert themselves or respond to future incidents - consider training or activities for the class/school (e.g. class discussion, drama, literature, assemblies) and buddies - report to the child's parents/carers and ask them to monitor and report
+- respond quickly and praise the reporter - listen to and reassure the receiver - reaffirm, boost or repair their self-esteem - demonstrate our support by taking the matter seriously - negate what has been said or threatened - report the incident to the Headteacher and/or senior leader - create a network of support by informing friends of the receiver, child's parents/carers and class teacher(s) - teach or suggest ways the receiver might assert themselves or respond to future incidents - consider training or activities for the class/school (e.g. class discussion, drama, literature, assemblies) and buddies - report to the child's parents/carers and ask them to monitor and report

-Bullying is not tolerated here and if a child or adult refuses to acknowledge their behaviour as bullying or refuses to realise the necessity to change that behaviour then a change of school or educational provision will be actioned by the Governing Body so that we can continue to provide a caring, friendly and safe environment for all children.
+Bullying is not tolerated here and if a child or adult refuses to acknowledge their behaviour as bullying or refuses to realise the necessity to change that behaviour then alternative provision may be considered so that we can continue to provide a caring, friendly and safe environment for all children.